New antisemitism: Criticism of Israel is not always antisemitism

-Earl Raab writes that "[t]here is a new surge of antisemitism in the world, and much prejudice against Israel is driven by such antisemitism," but argues that charges of antisemitism based on anti-Israel opinions generally lack credibility.
-He writes that "a grave educational misdirection is imbedded in formulations suggesting that if we somehow get rid of antisemitism, we will get rid of anti-Israelism.
+In 2002, Earl Raab wrote that "[t]here is a new surge of antisemitism in the world, and much prejudice against Israel is driven by such antisemitism," but argues that charges of antisemitism based on anti-Israel opinions generally lack credibility.
+He writes that "a grave educational misdirection is imbedded [sic] in formulations suggesting that if we somehow get rid of antisemitism, we will get rid of anti-Israelism.
 This reduces the problems of prejudice against Israel to cartoon proportions."
 Raab describes prejudice against Israel as a "serious breach of morality and good sense," and argues that it is often a bridge to antisemitism, but distinguishes it from antisemitism as such.